 “Level 37?
 In two months?!
 Even Masahiko-kun was only level 18 a week ago.”

 “You’re just bad at this.
 I’ll teach and help you, while removing this curse and even afterwards.
 Methods casual gamers won’t even try.
 This might not be a game, but at least the strategies work.”

 I have a problem she could take advantage of.
-And the nice class-president is only a facade, I’m sure to it.
+And the nice class president is only a facade, I’m sure of it.

 And yes, an evil grin begin to spread on her face.
 On mine as well.

 This is the beginning of an exploitative partnership.